albertnis/albert.nz/content/blog/darkmod/index.md

 My skin contains one accent colour, but I realised that if the user wanted to change this colour they would have to not only change the colour variable within the theme XML file, but also generate matching PNGs for the border and title bar shades before exporting to base64 and pasting into the file.
 Not ideal!

-From this conundrum, DarkMOD was born.
-DarkMOD is basically a php file which does the following:
+From this conundrum, [DarkMOD](https://darkmod.albertnis.com) was born.
+DarkMOD is a web app, which does the following:

 1. Receives a colour via GET request, sent from a webpage frontend with a pretty preview window which I spent far too long Photoshopping.
 1. Calculates required shades and tints for use in the theme.